mjdominus/util/README.md

     to the next page of the menu, and `k` or `p` move to the previous page.

-`numfilter` copies standard input to standard output, but lines that begin with a number are reformatted.
-Use `-f` to select which formatter is used.
+`numfilter` copies standard input to standard output, but one or more of the fields are examines for numerals, which are then reformatted to human-friendly format.
+Use `-f` to select which field.
+Use `-F` to select which formatter is used.
 The default converts `1234` to `1.2k` and similarly.
 Use `-b` to use powers of 2 instead of powers of 10.

 `pgrep` is an implementation of `grep` in Perl that uses Perl regular expressions, implements a couple of features I use a lot, and